lamarquise/printf/README.md

 and prints them before freeing the element of the linked list.
 It also handles the ( N ) specifier, counting the number of char printed and displaying that number should an element containing only '\0' be come accross.

+If size of elem is 0 it doesn't even make the call to have anything (nothing) printed, useless to have the elem of the linked list, but kinda too late for that now.

+ft handle sn():
+Handle Small Number, deals with %n, not complicated just needed the space.
+Kinda hard to know if it is truly secure, the user could mess it all up if they wanted to...

+ft disp bn():
+Display Big Number, deals with %N, just prints, also simple, needed space.

 #### Major Extra